-Technically it is possible to take a bath or swim in the water on a hot day.
-But it is not allowed in all places, especially near the locks and within a city boundary.
+Technically it is possible to take a bath or swim in the water on hotter days.
+But it is not allowed in all places, near the locks and within a city boundary in particular.

-If you want to know how a quite typical Franconian city looks like, you can make a side trip to the city center of Forchheim (cycling across the Lila Brücke is easy and convenient) and take a look at the half-timbered houses and remains of the city wall.
+If you want to know how a quite typical Franconian city looks like, you can make a side trip to the city center of Forchheim (by cycling across the Lila Brücke) and take a look at the half-timbered houses and remains of the city wall.

 The city of Bamberg

 This article would not be complete without a glance at Bamberg, the final destination of this tour.

 Bamberg (80.000 inhabitants) in Upper Franconia is the most beautiful city in Germany in my opinion.